brug-be/articles_of_association/README.md

 ## TITRE VI: MISCELLANEOUS

 ### Article 22.
+Fee

+The amount of the fee, that is at most 100EUR, is decided every year by the General Assembly.

+### Article 23.
 Internal Rules

 Internal Rules could be submitted by the Board to the General Assembly.
 Their modifications should be approved by the General Assembly with a simple majority of present votes or represented.

-Everything that is not explicitly stated in the present statute are ruled by Internal Rules and by the law.
+Everything that is not explicitly stated in the present statute or the law are ruled by Internal Rules.

-### Article 23.
+### Article 24.
 Dissolution

 In case of dissolution of the Association, the General Assembly: